Larry Sanger: Other projects

-In February 2013, Sanger announced a project a crowdsourced news portal called Infobitt; saying on Twitter, "My new project will show the world how to crowdsource high-quality content—a problem I've long wanted to solve.
+In February 2013, Sanger announced a project; a crowdsourced news portal called Infobitt; saying on Twitter, "My new project will show the world how to crowdsource high-quality content—a problem I've long wanted to solve.
 Not a wiki."
 The site, which aimed to be a crowdsourced news aggregator, went online in December 2014 but ran out of money in July 2015.

 In December 2017, it was announced that Sanger had become the chief information officer of Everipedia, an open encyclopedia that uses blockchain technology.
 That month, Sanger told Inverse that Everipedia is "going to change the world in a dramatic way, more than Wikipedia did".
 That same month, Sanger told TechRepublic that "Everipedia is the encyclopedia of everything, where topics are unrestricted, unlike on Wikipedia."
 On July 1, 2019, Sanger advocated for a social-media strike to take place on July 4 and 5 to demand the decentralization of social media platforms to their user bases from their top-level management so their users can assert control over their data and privacy.

 On October 18, 2019, Sanger announced that he had resigned from his position at Everipedia and returned his stock holdings in the company without compensation to establish the Knowledge Standards Foundation and develop the website encyclosphere.org.
 He said of the venture, "We need to do for encyclopedias what blogging standards did for blogs: there needs to be an 'Encyclosphere'.
 We should build a totally decentralized network, like the Blogosphere—or like email, IRC, blockchains, and the World Wide Web itself."
 The Knowledge Standards Foundation was founded in September 2019 by Sanger and others.

-In 2020, Sanger served on the advisory board of blockchain company Phunware.
+In 2020, Sanger was appointed to the advisory board of blockchain company Phunware.